Code-Institute-Submissions/trigg4tables/README.md

 ```

+6. **Loading Images** During initial testing on both android and iOS mobiles, Trigg images were slow to load.
+Changing png to svg files improved load times on android, however images were only displayed on iOS on second use.
+Preloading image sources in JS resolved this issue.

-5. **Hidden Video Playing** If the close button, used to hide the instruction video, was pressed before the video had ended the audio continued.
+7. **Closing Video** If the close button, used to hide the instruction video, was pressed before the video had ended the audio continued.
 Adding the following code to the close button click method resets the video and stops the audio.

 ```
 $("iframe").attr("src", "https://www.youtube.com/embed/QnvT6_Fp1B4?rel=0");